yuvraj-singh7555/Linux-Essentials/APT-Commands.md

 11. Download a Package

    ```
    apt download <package-name>
    ```
-   This saves the .deb package file in the current directory for manual installation or offline use.
+   Saves the .deb package file in the current directory for manual installation or offline use.
-   For example, to download nmap:
+   Example:
    ```
    apt download nmap
    ```